Die Nibelungen: Die Nibelungen: Kriemhilds Rache (Kriemhild's Revenge)

 The remaining 45 minutes of the film consist of multiple battles in which the Huns attack the Burgundians.
 Kriemhild offers her family freedom if they surrender Hagen to her.
 They decline.
 Ultimately Kriemhild calls upon Rüdiger to fulfill his oath of allegiance by attacking Hagen.
 Rüdiger refuses, but is forced to by Etzel.
 At the beginning of the battle, Rüdiger is killed by Volker of Alzey after Rüdiger of Bechlarn himself smote his nearly son-in-law Giselher of Burgundy with his sword.
 Gerenot carries his dead brother outside the hall to show his sister what she has done with her vindictiveness.
 Kriemhild grieves for Giselher and begs Gerenot for a last time to surrender Hagen of Tronje to her, but he refuses again and so is killed by the Huns.
 In a final act of desperation, Kriemhild commands the palace be set alight.

 As the flames smoulder, only Gunther and Hagen survive.
 Dietrich of Bern fetches the two remaining men from the palace and delivers them to Kriemhild, who demands Hagen to reveal the hiding place of the Nibelungen hoard.
 When Hagen states that he has sworn not to reveal the hiding place as long as one of his kings is still alive, Kriemhild commands Gunther's beheading.
-When Hagen reveals that no one now knows the location of the treasure apart from him and God, and that God will never tell more than he does, Kriemhild grabs Siegfried's sword from Hagen and cuts him down.
+When Hagen reveals that no one now knows the location of the treasure apart from him and God, and that God will never tell less than he does, Kriemhild grabs Siegfried's sword from Hagen and cuts him down.
 Infuriated by Kriemhild's act of murder, Sword Master Hildebrandt stabs Kriemhild from behind.

 Etzel's final words are that Kriemhild should be taken back home to her dead husband, Siegfried, because she never belonged to any other man [intertitle 2.159].